danielna/danielna.github.com/_posts/2020-03-02-boogeyman-problems.md

 tags: text
 ---

-I started my tech career in the late 2000's, and there was a period of several years (from ~2008 onward) where I can imagine a lot of conversations at companies that went like this:
+I started my tech career in the early 2000's, and there was a period of several years (from ~2008 onward) where I can imagine a lot of conversations at companies that went like this: